protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 BSWPM represents windows as the leaves of a binary tree, dividing the working area between a focused node and a stack of inactive windows (technically a window spiral).

 GNU/Linux users may already be familiar with i3, a popular tiling window manager.
 I have used `i3wm` for quite a while.
-Both the upstream and the popular `i3-gaps` fork.
+Both the upstream and the popular `i3-gaps` fork (which is not in the Debian repos).
 Overall, it is an excellent choice, but I think BSPWM is slightly better.
 For me, the main advantages are:

 1. Follows the UNIX philosophy.
 Does not come bundled with its own status bar or any extras.
 BSPWM is quite literally a window manager and nothing else.
 2. The configuration file is a shell executable, which allows scripting (e.g. if program exists, then run it, else do nothing) or sourcing other files.